paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2011-03-23-san_francisco.markdown

 ---
 Following five days in Austin, I ventured on to San Francisco.
 A quick stop arranged primarily to catch up with friends, I made sure my stay would be long enough to see all the sights I neglected to visit whilst I was a resident.

-{% figure l-bleed "Boats docked in Fisherman's Wharf" %}
+{% figure l-extend "Boats docked in Fisherman's Wharf" %}
 ![](/assets/images/2011/03/san_francisco_fishermans_wharf.jpg)
 {% endfigure %}